 5. Optimize Your Emails According to Devices

-The 2019 State of Email Report from Litmus revealed that 43% of all promotional emails were opened on mobile devices in December of 2018.
+The 2019 State of Email Report from Litmus revealed that 43% of all promotional emails that are opened on mobile devices.
 Plus, these emails were opened across multiple devices which makes it important to have a consistent user experience.

 Thus, to remove any form of inconsistencies in the brand experience across several devices, it’s essential to optimize your emails.
 So, along with making your Shopify Abandoned cart email template readable, try to make your CTA’s and links also stand out.
 Check out this example from Frank and Oak and have a look at how similar their user experiences would be on multiple devices.

 Before anything, capturing your customer email id is crucial.
 Instead of focusing on gathering too much information about your potential customers, getting hold off your customer’s email id is enough to help you follow up with them till eternity.
 Plus, too many clicks and forms might also push away your consumers.
 Thus, just this single piece of information would be a great way to help you target, retarget, and market your products/services.

 Although offering discounts and sending out abandoned cart emails make sense, you wouldn’t want to send it to the customers who regularly abandon your cart in lieu of discounts.
 That’s why the smart business strategy would be to identify and segment the customers.
 Plus, if you already have data in place and captured enough customer email id, then nothing like it.

 With the help of several marketing platforms like TargetBay, you would be able to understand various aspects like which customers clicked on a given email, who visited your store, etc. and the list goes on.